fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-    The constructor initializes the `customerId` field using the `nextCustomerId` field.
-The `nextCustomerId` field is incremented by 1 after the `customerId` field is assigned a value.
+    Once again, the constructor initializes the `customerId` field using the incremented `nextCustomerId` field value.

-1. Delete the constructor accepts the `customerIdNumber` as a parameter.
+1. Delete the constructor accepts the `firstName`, `lastName`, and `customerIdNumber` parameters.

     The static constructor ensures that each new instance of the `BankCustomer` class is assigned a unique customer ID.
-As a result, the constructor that accepts the `customerIdNumber` parameter is no longer needed.
+You already have a constructor that accepts the `firstName` and `lastName` parameters, so a constructor that accepts all three parameters is no longer needed.

+1. Switch to the Program.cs file.

+1. Locate the code line that's used to create `customer3`:

+    ```csharp

+    BankCustomer customer3 = new BankCustomer(firstName, lastName, customerIdNumber);

+    ```

+1. Replace the code line with the following code:

+    ```csharp

+    BankCustomer customer3 = new BankCustomer(firstName, lastName);

+    ```

+1. Since the `customerId` field is no longer accepted as a constructor parameter, you can delete the following references to the `customerIdNumber` variable in Program.cs.

+    ```csharp

+    string customerIdNumber = "1010101010"; // delete this line near the top of the file customerIdNumber = "2020202020"; // delete this line just before creating customer3

+    ```

 1. Take a minute to review the updated Program.cs and BankCustomer.cs files.